Abdel-rahmanMahmoud/html-css-template-one-leon-psd/README.md

 # Web Development Projects - ElZero Web School

-This repository contains projects and assignments I completed during my studies at ElZero Web School.
-All projects are built from scratch using:
+This repository contains the projects and assignments I completed during my studies at ElZero Web School. project was built from scratch based on the tutorials and enhanced with my own personal touches.

 ## Technologies Used
 - HTML5